-Valley fog was clearly evident in the GOES imager visible band over Pennsylvania (Figure 5).
-While fog may not change rapidly, the finer time resolution imagery may provide faster, more accurate detection, or a better understanding of fog formation and dissipation.
-More frequent images increase product confidence by better capturing any changes.
-Time is critical when detecting fog that may affect surface transportation, such as fog in river valleys or at airports.
+While fog may not change rapidly, finer time resolution imagery may provide faster, more accurate detection, or a better understanding of fog formation and dissipation.
+More frequent images increase confidence in the products by better capturing any changes.
+Time delays can be critical when detecting fog that may affect surface transportation, such as fog in river valleys or at airports.
 A combination of the infrared bands (along with other data) can be used to detect fog and low stratus at night.
+From the 2013 SRSOR data, valley fog was clearly evident in the GOES imager visible band over Pennsylvania on August 20, 2013 (Figure 5).